Zenilus/TimoshenkoBeamFEA/README.md

 - End-to-end MATLAB pipeline from Excel input to publication-ready plots
 - Modular source tree that invites experimentation with material laws or elements
 - Built-in utilities for post-processing, visualization, and result inspection
+- Automatic self-weight loading using consistent nodal forces and end moments
+- Automated extreme-value stress reporting with element, plane, and end metadata
 - Verification guidance to compare with analytical Timoshenko beam solutions

 ## Table of Contents